True Blue (album): Commercial performance

-In Argentina, the album reached the chart's top spot and was certified four-times platinum by the Cámara Argentina de Productores de Fonogramas y Videogramas (CAPIF) for shipment of over 240,000 copies.
-In Brazil, True Blue sold 205,000 copies during its first-two weeks, and reached the chart's first spot; with sales of 680,000 units, it was one of the best-selling albums in 1987, and received a gold cerification by the Associação Brasileira dos Produtores de Discos (ABPD).
-With over 1 million copies sold, True Blue remains as the best-selling album in Brazil by an international female artist.
+True Blue topped the Argentine albums chart and eventually received a quadruple platinum certification from the Cámara Argentina de Productores de Fonogramas y Videogramas, denoting shipments of over 240,000 copies.
+In Brazil, it sold 205,000 copies within its first two weeks and reached number one on the albums chart.
+With total sales of 680,000 units by the end of the year, it ranked among the best-selling albums of 1987 and was certified gold by the Associação Brasileira dos Produtores de Discos.
+Having sold over one million copies overall, True Blue remains the best-selling album in Brazil by an international female artist.
+The album also topped Japan's Oricon chart and received the Japan Gold Disc Awards for Album of the Year Pop Solo and Grand Prix Album of the Year, the latter recognizing the best-selling international album of the year.
+In Hong Kong, True Blue topped the albums charts and received a platinum certification from the International Federation of the Phonographic Industry.